Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Related Work

-While contemporary approaches leverage parameter sharing and transfer learning~\cite{rastogi2020schema, lin2021zero}, the need for finely-labeled training data is still high.
+While contemporary approaches to DST leverage parameter sharing and transfer learning~\cite{rastogi2020schema, lin2021zero}, the need for finely-labeled training data is still high.
 Sample sparsity often causes model biases in the form of memorisation or other types of over-fitting.
 Strategies to appease the hunger of larger models are the exploitation of out-of-domain dialogue data for transfer effects~\cite{wu2020tod} and data augmentation~\cite{campagna2020zero, yu2020score, li2020coco, dai2021preview}.
 However, out-of-domain dialogue data is limited in quantity as well.
 Data augmentation still requires high level knowledge about dialogue structures and an adequate data generation strategy.
 Ultimately, more data also means longer training.
 We are aware of only one recent work that attempts DST with weak supervision. \citet{liang2021attention} take a few-shot learning approach using only a subset of fully labeled training samples---typically from the end of conversations---to train a soft-gated pointer-generator network.
-In contrast, we reduce the level of granularity needed for labels to train extractive models with our approach to spanless training.
+In contrast, with our approach to spanless training, we reduce the level of granularity needed for labels to train extractive models.
+Note that these strategies are orthogonal.